 - The President must have attended this school one year prior to his/her election and must be a senior during his/her term of office.
 He/she must be a Junior or Senior and have served previously on this Student Council for at least one year while in grades 9-11. - All other Executive Officers must have attended this school one year prior to their term in office, and must be a Sophomore, Junior, or Senior for the year they are to serve.
 The Vice-President must have served previously on this Student Council.

-All students wishing to run for Executive Office will be required to turn in a petition signed by ten percent of the students in grades 7-11 and will be evaluated by their teachers.
 A majority vote is sufficient for election.
 Should an Executive Office candidate not receive a majority vote, a run-off shall be held between the top two candidates.